KUNAL-RAJ-05/Bank-Managment-System/README.md

     ```

 2.  **Create Tables:**
-    You will need to create the necessary tables for the `bankdb` database.
+    You will need to create the necessary tables for the `bankmanagementsystem` database.
 Based on the project structure, at least `signup` and `signuptwo` tables are required.
-You might also need tables for `login` credentials, `bank` transactions, etc.
+You might also need tables for `login` credentials, transactions, etc.

-    Example `signup` table (assuming `formno` is a primary key that `signuptwo` references):
+    Example `signup` table :

     ```sql
     CREATE TABLE signup (